yumouqiu/website/content/research.md

 title: Research interest
 ---

+- High-dimensional data analysis--methods and theories

 - Inference on large covariance and precision matrices

-- High-dimensional statistical inference and applications in genetic analysis

-- Statistical analysis for brain imaging

 - Causal inference

-- High-throughput plant phenotying
+- Association studies for genotype and phenotype

+- Computation and analysis pipeline for high-throughput phenotyping

+- Epidemiological models for COVID-19

 <!--